 The Body Clothed

 Alice Neel is masterly at making the dress her sitters wear tell their story.
 Nice slithery paint, no sense of deliberate, sloppy carelessness, it is the reverse and it comes out of the profoundest thought and attention to the sitters’ life.
 We understand them from their stripes, 70s trousers and frocks.
 I so admire her paintings of Harlem and its people.
 Hilton Als writes on her exhibition at Victoria Miro 2017, “Alice Neel’s paintings fight against the status quo’s determined stance to forget the living whom they feel contribute nothing to their lives, even as they make so much life around them.”
 This class devotes itself to drawing dress, thereby creating identity and narrative.
-We respond to contemporary performances of film, dance and opera and reference current gallery exhibitions in London from Mantegna and Bellini to Lotto and Klimt.
+We respond to contemporary performances of film, dance and opera and reference current gallery exhibitions in London from Bonnard to Sorolla and Rego.
 Each week, we have a different model.
 Textile history is included; clothes are theatrical, fantastical and even absurd.
 Our models are actors, dancers and designers.
 Some days there will be an all-day pose, other sessions will be shorter.

 Full-time BA students studying for a degree in Fine Art receive up to a 75% discount.
 Those studying on design or applied arts degrees may also be eligible on a case-by-case basis.
 Student ID and proof of enrollment must be submitted.